|1. General provisions|

 i: A company listed on a regulated market that is subject to disclosure requirements consistent with European Union Law;

-ii: a legal person governed by public law founded in Cyprus;
+ii: a legal person governed by public law of the Republic of Lithuania;

-iii: a governmental authority or another authority performing public functions in Cyprus or a contracting state of the European Economic Area;
+iii: a governmental authority or another authority performing public functions in the Republic of Lithuania or a contracting state of the European Economic Area;

 iv: an authority of the European Union;